partiql/partiql-docs/RFCs/0035-partiql-window-function.md

 Like other clauses, the output of binding tuples from `WINDOWED` clauses becomes the input of next operator.

-The scoping rules and path navigation behaves as normal.
+The scoping rules and path navigation behave as normal.

 Example 2.2.1: